ew3g/instant/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
->Python 2.7
+-Python 2.7
->pip
+-pip
 -requests
 -pypexels
 -PIL
 -resizeimage
 -InstagramAPI
 -instapy_cli

 ### Installing